Reds (film): Plot

-After returning to the United States, Reed writes Ten Days that Shook the World, while Louise is called to testify in front of the Overman Committee.
-In order to implement the Communist ideals he saw in Russia, Reed becomes active in the Socialist Party of America's new Left Wing Section.
+After returning to the United States, Reed writes Ten Days That Shook the World, while Louise is called to testify in front of the Overman Committee.
+In order to implement the communist ideals he saw in Russia, Reed becomes active in the Socialist Party of America's new Left Wing Section.
 The Socialist Party soon undergoes a major political shift, with Reed and the Left Wing elected to 12 of its National Executive Committee's 15 seats, but the sitting members of the Committee prevent a takeover of the party by invalidating the election and expelling the entire Left Wing.
 Differing ideology among the expelled members causes them to splinter into two rival organizations, with Reed forming the Communist Labor Party of America.
 Anxious to establish his group as the United States' true Communist Party, Reed plans to return to Russia to secure official recognition from the Soviet Comintern.
 Having grown tired of the political infighting, Bryant threatens to end their relationship if he goes, but he does so anyway, promising to be home by Christmas.

 As it was now illegal to travel to Russia, Reed enters the country by traveling to Finland and sneaking across the border.
-Once there, though, he grows disillusioned with the authoritarian policies the Bolsheviks have imposed upon Communist Russia.
+Once there, though, he grows disillusioned with the authoritarian policies the Bolsheviks have imposed upon communist Russia.
 Reed attempts to leave and return to Bryant, but is imprisoned in Finland after being caught trying to cross the border.
-After learning of his arrest, Louise seeks the U.S. government's help in securing his release, but it refuses, as in his absence he has been indicted on charges of sedition.
-With no other recourse, Louise illegally travels to Finland herself, but by the time she arrives Reed has been returned to Russia as part of a prisoner exchange between the two countries.
+After learning of his arrest, Louise seeks the U.S. government's help in securing his release, but it refuses, as in his absence, he has been indicted on charges of sedition.

+With no other recourse, Louise illegally travels to Finland herself, but by the time she arrives, Reed has been returned to Russia as part of a prisoner exchange between the two countries.

 Now living in Petrograd, Reed is employed as a propagandist with the Comintern, and shares an apartment with Emma Goldman, who had been deported from the U.S. Unaware that Louise has traveled to Finland, he repeatedly tries to make contact with her by sending telegrams to New York and becomes increasingly frustrated by the lack of response.
 Louise makes her way to Petrograd, where she is found by Emma, who tells her Reed was sent to deliver a speech in Baku.

-On his return to Petrograd, the Czarist White Army attacks Reed's train.
-Reed manages to survive the attack and is reunited with Louise at the train station.
-Soon thereafter, he is admitted to the hospital, where he dies of typhus, with Louise at his side.
+During his return to Petrograd, the czarist White Army attacks Reed's train.
+Reed survives the attack and is reunited with Louise at the train station.
+Soon thereafter, he is admitted to the hospital with typhus, and Louise cares for him.
+On his last day, they have loving words for each other.
+Louise goes down the hall to get him water and returns to find him dead.
+She enters his room, takes his hand, and sits by his bed.